BanuSelinTosun/street-smart/README.md

-# Neighborhood_Recommender
+# Maximize Your Happiness within Your Budget : MUHWUB
-A Neighborhood Recommender for King County
+A Zipcode Recommender in city of Seattle for optimized Real-Estate and Schoolings

 Please download the EXTR_ResBldg.csv and EXTR_RPSale.csv from http://info.kingcounty.gov/assessor/DataDownload/default.aspx
 and Residential_Building.zip and Real_Property_Sales.zip files, respectively into the data folder.